-Kitchari is a traditional Ayurvedic dish which is very easy to digest but nourishing and purifying and it is great way to cleanse your digestive system without having to go on a strict detox diet.
+Kitchari is a traditional Ayurvedic dish which is very easy to digest but nourishing and purifying and it is a great way to cleanse your digestive system without having to go on a strict detox diet.

-I first made Kitchari few years ago and I fell in love with this super nourishing dish.
-I’ve experimented different recipes since as there are so many different versions online but below recipe seems to work well for me.
+I first made Kitchari a few years ago and I fell in love with this super nourishing dish.
+I’ve experimented with a number of different recipes since, as there are so many different versions online but the recipe below seems to work well for me.
 It is very easy to make.

-2 tablespoons organic coconut oil or ghee
+2 tablespoons organic coconut oil or ghee (clarified butter)

-1 tablespoon ground turmeric
+1 teaspoon of ground turmeric

-5–6 cups of water
+4-5 cups of water

 Handful of Spinach or Kale

-Few leaves of basil for garnish
+Few leaves of coriander or basil for garnish

 Half lemon (per serving)

-In a large pot, warm coconut oil over medium heat and add fennel, cumin, and turmeric and stir well.
-Add rice and mung beans and mix well together for few minutes till rice and beans start to stick to the side of the pot.
+Drain rice and mung beans and add them and mix well together for few minutes till rice and beans start to stick to the side of the pot.

-This recipe is for 6 servings.
+This recipe is for 4 servings.
 Remaining bowls can be stored in the refrigerator for up to 3 days but no more than 3 days.
 It is always best to have any food fresh so I don’t usually keep leftovers refrigerated for more than 3 days and never in the freezer!